andreemic/mediport-frontend/README.md

 ![ezgif com-gif-maker (2)](https://user-images.githubusercontent.com/27695722/115143753-7ae7cb00-a049-11eb-8f8f-31cfdf86a37c.gif)

 The report informs the patient about their appointments.
-Patient can chat about them with GPT-3.
+They can also chat about the terms with GPT-3.

 ![ezgif com-gif-maker](https://user-images.githubusercontent.com/27695722/115143724-4aa02c80-a049-11eb-92d8-aa0b49dcf169.gif)